 This course does not offer rounding-off of your final grade.
-There are multiple opportunities to earn credits in this course and you need to take advantage of those.
-What you get is what you earn.
+There are multiple opportunities to earn points in this course and you need to take advantage of those.
+At the end of the semester, what you get is what you earn.
 We will not offer any extra assignment either.